Learning and Evaluating Representations for Deep One-class Classification: Introduction

-The fundamental limitation of one-class classification centers on learning good high-level data representations.
-Following the success of deep learning~\citep{lecun2015deep}, deep one-class classifications, which extend the discriminative one-class classification using trainable deep neural networks, have shown promising results compared to their kernel counterparts~\citep{ruff2018deep}.
+In either generative or discriminative approaches, the fundamental limitation of one-class classification centers on learning good high-level data representations.
+Following the success of deep learning~\citep{lecun2015deep}, deep one-class classifications~\citep{ruff2018deep,chalapathy2018anomaly,oza2018one}, which extend the discriminative one-class classification using trainable deep neural networks, have shown promising results compared to their kernel counterparts.
 However, a naive training of deep one-class classifiers leads to a degenerate solution that maps all data into a single representation, also known as ``hypersphere collapse''~\citep{ruff2018deep}.
-Previous works circumvent such issues by constraining network architectures~\citep{ruff2018deep}, autoencoder pretraining~\citep{ruff2018deep,chalapathy2018anomaly}, training with a surrogate multi-class classification loss by introducing simulated outliers~\citep{hendrycks2018deep,golan2018deep,hendrycks2019using,bergman2020classification} or injecting noise~\citep{oza2018one}.
+Previous works circumvent such issues by constraining network architectures~\citep{ruff2018deep}, autoencoder pretraining~\citep{ruff2018deep,chalapathy2018anomaly}, surrogate multi-class classification on simulated outliers~\citep{hendrycks2018deep,golan2018deep,hendrycks2019using,bergman2020classification} or injecting noise~\citep{oza2018one}.